jimeh/common-flow/common-flow.md

        force push, and you SHOULD use the "--force-with-lease" git push option.
 4. Pull Requests
-    1. To merge a change branch into its merge target, you MUST open a "pull request" (or equivalent) so others can review and approve your changes.
+    1. To merge a change branch into its merge target, you MUST open a "pull request" (or equivalent).
+    2. The purpose of a pull request is to allow others to review your changes and give feedback.
+You can then fix any issues, complaints, and more that might arise, and then let people review again.
+    3. Before creating a pull request, it is RECOMMENDED that you consider the state of your change branch's commit history.
+If it is messy and confusing, it might be a good idea to rebase your branch with "git rebase -i" to present a cleaner and easier to follow commit history for your reviewers.
-    2. A pull request MUST only be merged when the change branch is up-to-date with its source branch, the test suite is passing, and you and others are happy with the change.
+    4. A pull request MUST only be merged when the change branch is up-to-date with its source branch, the test suite is passing, and you and others are happy with the change.
 This is especially important if the merge target is the master branch.
-    3. To get feedback, help, or generally just discuss a change branch with others, the RECOMMENDED way to do so is by creating a pull request and discuss the changes with others there.
+    5. To get feedback, help, or generally just discuss a change branch with others, the RECOMMENDED way to do so is by creating a pull request and discuss the changes with others there.
 5. Versioning